sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		-Finalize the circuit connections and compose a L0 and L1 Functional Decomposition -Begin to clean up CAD layout and add component traces Eric Sanman
-        - Work on enhancing the layout in KiCad, adding:
+        - Work on enhancing the layout in KiCad, adding (6):
             - Mounting holes
             - Cleaner amp routing
             - Add LEDs to board